 It wasn’t that long back when top-rated companies were vying with each other to hire the best CEO.
 Fast forward to the present economy where technology dominates, and one in which the CTO (Chief Technical Officer) has taken the center stage.
 Hiring CTO with the right talent can be nothing short of an unending odyssey in a country like India.
 The demand for a CTO is a recent phenomenon in the Indian job market and when there does seem to be an avenue of opportunity, companies and recruiting bodies hit a dead end when it comes to finding the right talent.
 Companies often face limitations due to a dearth of experience and leadership capabilities.

-Hiring the ideal CTO is as tough as discovering a rare pearl in an oyster.
+Hiring CTO is as tough as discovering a rare pearl in an oyster.
 But, if you do, then there’s nothing that can hinder your firm from shuttling towards success.
 There are several reasons for this, of course.
 Technology leaders and industry experts across the globe agree on the fact that CTOs are the connecting factor between firms and their customers.
 As a C-level executive in the upper echelon of a company’s organization, on par with the Chief Commercial Officer, Chief Operating Officer, and Chief Financial Officer, the CTO is majorly responsible for spearheading a company’s innovation and technology growth story.
 The CTO of Chicago-based digital consultancy company SPR, Matt Mead, explains that CTOs bridge technology implementation and product strategy in a way that you don’t see in a lot of organizations today.

 As the year’s progress with new and innovative technologies consistently entering the market, the CTO’s role calls for constant updates and improvements.
 A symbiotic relationship exists between the CTO and technology which needs to evolve accordingly.
 In today’s digital age, CTOs aren’t just tech administrators who handle the backend of a business’s functioning; they are tech leaders on the front lines, envisioning, and spearheading newer and improved technological processes to help write a company’s success story.